GarrettLMurphy/evercurious/index.md

 ## The Ever Curious Blog

 Things i want to remember not to forget.
-Or at least link back to...
+Or at least link back to.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever I commit to this page, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in these Markdown files.

 ### Markdown